Run in Google Colab

 return image, res

-# This is also a good opportunity to debug your get_item in case you need to
+This is also a good place to debug your get_item function before hooking it into a training loop:

 torch_dataset = some_interesting_view.to_torch(get_item)